ManosAnast/Quic/README.md

 # Goal:
 Quic is a program that copies directories when the copy is repeated.
 It is called quick incremental copy, in simple terms quic.
+It does the same job as the cp command with the difference that it checks if the files that you want to copy at a specified directory have already been copied.

 # Program call:
   First compile the code with: